jniranjanreddy/jniranjanreddy/README.md

-- 👋 Hi, I’m J.Niranjan Reddy
+- 👋 Hi, I’m J.Niranjan Reddy.
-- 👀 I’m Ansible and Redhat Certified Engineer
+- 👀 I’m Ansible and Redhat Certified Engineer.
-- 🌱 I Live in India, Hyderabad
+- 🌱 I Live in India, Hyderabad.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m passionate in Cloud and Kubernetes technologies.
 - 📫 How to reach me ...

 <!---